Join Our FREE Live Webinar

 Capital Gains Tax Rates For 2023

 The capital gains tax rates for 2023 are tiered, based on the asset sold and the individual's taxable income.
-These rates are structured as 0%, 15%, 20%, 25%, or 28%, offering varying tax implications for different income levels and types of assets.
+The best tax structure for flipping houses rates are; 0%, 15%, 20%, 25%, or 28%, offering varying tax implications for different income levels and types of assets.

 The majority of net capital gains are subject to a maximum tax rate of 15% for most taxpayers.
 If your taxable income falls below certain thresholds — $41,675 for single filers, $83,350 for married couples filing jointly, $55,800 for heads of households, or $258,600 for married filing separately — a portion or all of your net capital gain may be taxed at a 0% rate.